-Plan ahead for your trip to the tropics with an all-inclusive first aid kit, and check to see if you're immunized from these diseases before you go.
+Plan ahead for your trip to the tropics with an all-inclusive first aid kit, and check with your doctor to see if you're immunized from these diseases before you go to Costa Rica.

 Start evaluating your immunizations at least 8 weeks prior to travel and longer if possible.
 A very important step and a good place to start this process is by obtaining a copy of your childhood vaccine records.